sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 ```
 > Note the columnar table has a text index on the field `HINT_TEXT`.

-Insert the data from the documents store into the columnar table, filtering out people with tenure lower than 1 year:
+Insert the data from the documents store into the columnar table, filtering out community members with tenure below 1 year:

 ```sql
 insert into "DEVS"